DS4PS/intro-data-science-TEMPLATE/README.md

-## Using GitHub Templates
+## Create a New Course

-This tutorial will walk you through the steps of creating your own course using these files as a template.
+This tutorial will walk you through the steps of creating your own course using this project as a template.

 On the top right of this repository select the ”Use this template” (green button).